 On a webpage titled TBI: Get the Facts, the Centers for Disease Control and Prevention reports,” In 2014, an average of 155 people in the United States died each day from injuries that include a TBI.”

 CDC experts then go on to note, “Those who survive a TBI can face effects that last a few days, or the rest of their lives.
 Effects of TBI can include impairments related to thinking or memory, movement, sensation (e.g., vision or hearing), or emotional functioning (e.g., personality changes, depression).
 These issues not only affect individuals but also can have lasting effects on families and communities.”

 - New Study Shows Traumatic Brain Injuries Can Cause Mental Health Problems Down the Road

-As personal injury and wrongful death attorneys based in Virginia and taking cases throughout the eastern United States, my colleagues and I see each day the devasting toll traumatic brain injuries take on victims and their loved ones.
+As personal injury, wrongful death and car accident attorneys based in Virginia and taking cases throughout the eastern United States, my colleagues and I see each day the devastating toll traumatic brain injuries take on victims and their loved ones.
 One of the greatest struggles our clients face is that a TBI is often an “invisible injury.”